What is Ashwagandha?

 - Lower cholesterol

 Insomnia sufferers, in particular, tend to find aid from Ashwagandha.
-In this case, it is recommended to take Ashwagandha powder mixed with warm milk before bed.
+If you are an insomniac or have insomnia-like symptoms and would like to give Ashwagandha a try, it is recommended that you use it in powder form mixed with warm milk and take before bed.

-Ashwagandha is also known to combat adrenal fatigue, a result of the taxation of the adrenal glands, which are stress hormones that release cortisol and adrenaline in the presense stress on the body.
+Ashwagandha is also known to combat adrenal fatigue, a result of the taxation of the adrenal glands, which are stress hormones that release cortisol and adrenaline in the presence stress on the body.

 2. Preventative/Protective Effects

-In addition, Ashwagandha is anti-inflammatory and anti-malarial and reduces the normal degredation of brain-cells.
+In addition, Ashwagandha is anti-inflammatory and anti-malarial, reduces oxidative stress, and reduces the normal degredation of brain-cells.

 3. Enhancement Effects

-Beyond it’s restorative and protective effects, Ashwagandha is perhaps most well known for it’s enhancement effects.
-It is purported that Ashwagandha can provide the supplementer the vigor and strength of a stallion, as well as increases energy and enhances focus.
-Further, it can strengthen the immune system, improve learning, memory and reaction time, and most enhances the sexual libido in both men and women
+Beyond its restorative and protective effects, and as stated earlier, Ashwagandha is most well known for its sexual enhancement effects.
+It is purported that Ashwagandha can provide the supplementer the vigor and strength of a stallion, enhancing an individual’s libido.

 Dosage